-All meetings are at 7 p.m. and are in Witherspoon 201 unless otherwise noted.
+All meetings are at 7 p.m. in Witherspoon 356 (the African American Cultural Center conference room.)

 All editors and managers hired by the Student Media Board of Directors are required to prepare a written report for each regular meeting of the Student Media Board of Directors.
 These reports serve to keep the Board informed as well as to document the activities within the organization.
 They become an official part of the Student Media Board of Directors minutes and, as such, document the history of the organization.

-Board reports are due at least five working days before the day of the Board meeting by noon so that the reports can be posted online and reviewed by Board members in advance of the meeting.
+Board reports are due at the Thursday before the Tuesday Board meeting by noon so that the reports can be posted online and reviewed by Board members in advance of the meeting.
 Email the text of the report in the body of the email (not an attachment) to Patrick Neal.

 All reports are due by noon on the day indicated.

 The following is a checklist of areas that should be included in the reports, as they apply to your medium.
 Reports are not limited to these areas.